emer3/AuthorizeDotNet/README.md

 AuthorizeDotNet
 ===============

-Moqui component for Authorize.Net AIM and CIM integrations that tie into Mantle payment processing.
+Moqui component for Authorize.Net AIM and CIM integrations that tie into Mantle payment processing and CIM integration to tokenize credit card information.

 To use simply: